 Cut out a neck facing measuring 1″ x the length you just calculated (neckline minus 1-2″).
 Sew short ends of facing, right sides together, to create a loop.

 7. Pin facing to neckline, right sides together, stretching facing to distribute evenly around neckline.
 Stitch facing to neckline using a 1/4″ seam allowance and a stretch stitch, again stretching facing to fit.
 Press facing & seam allowance away from bodice, and then press raw edge of facing under 1/4″.
 Fold facing to inside of garment, pressing again.
 Topstitch facing to bodice, close to folded edge, using a stretch stitch.

 8. OPTIONAL button placket: Cut a rectangle out of the center front of your your nightgown measuring 10″ x 1″.
-Here I’m gonna save you the chore of reading a really wordy explanation that doesn’t make any sense and instead have you watch this video!
-It’s a great, simple explanation for inserting a placket.
-(Note: I used a very lightweight interfacing because I was using a very thin knit fabric…you don’t want to go too much heavier than your fabric!)
+At this point, instead of typing out a really wordy explanation that doesn’t make any sense, I’ll let you learn this step the easy way by watching this video.
+It’s a great, simple explanation for inserting a placket and the best way I’ve found to work with really stretchy knit.
+(Note: I used a very lightweight interfacing because I was using a very thin knit fabric…you don’t want to go too much heavier than your fabric).

 And voila!
 A perfectly cozy, comfy, pretty nightgown that’s perfect for lounging with or without a new baby.
 Don’t forget to grab this free house dress pattern here.
 It’s got even more instructions in full detail to make this your easiest sewing pattern yet.
 Put it on your sewing list, ASAP!

 A few style variations for this super easy project could include adding ruffle strips or pretty lace to the end of the sleeves and/or hem, shortening it a bit (or changing up the fabric) to make day versions, or even opening up the front all the way down to make it into a robe!
 So many options for a lovely handmade nightgown.